Conveniently located to serve Philadelphia, King of Prussia, and surrounding areas

 Patients with fresh scars or wounds are advised to wait until these injuries have completely healed.
 Those who regularly drink or smoke too much will get the most out of this treatment if they cut down on or quit the habit entirely.

-The best way to learn more about a chemical peel is scheduling a consultation.
+The best way to learn more about a chemical peel is to schedule a consultation.
 During a consultation, the patient’s health will be evaluated, as will the condition of their skin.

 While the patient is being examined, they can bring up any questions or concerns that they may have.
 This can include everything from what the treatment entails to how much it may cost.